Search for light long-lived neutral particles that decay to collimated pairs of leptons or light hadrons in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Introduction

-Two mutually exclusive search categories, referred to as \textit{gluon--gluon fusion selection} and \textit{WH associated production selection}, are designed to target the production of dark photons in these two Higgs boson production modes.
+Two mutually exclusive search categories, referred to as \textit{gluon--gluon fusion selection} and \textit{WH associated production selection}, are designed to target the production of dark photons in these two Higgs boson ($H$) production modes.
 Two models are used for the optimisation of the event selections and the interpretation of the final results: the Falkowski--Ruderman--Volansky--Zupan (FRVZ) model \cite{Falkowski:2010cm, Falkowski:2010gv} and the Hidden Abelian Higgs Model (HAHM)~\cite{Curtin:2014cca}.
 In the FRVZ model, a pair of dark fermions \fd is produced via a Higgs boson decay and can lead to final states with either two (Figure~\ref{fig:models}(a)) or four (Figure~\ref{fig:models}(b)) dark photons.
 In the two dark photon case, \fd decays into a dark photon and a stable dark fermion, which is assumed to be the hidden lightest stable particle (HLSP).
 Whereas in the four dark photon case, \fd decays into an HLSP and a dark scalar \sd that in turn decays into a pair of \darky.
 The HAHM model predicts a direct decay of the Higgs boson into a pair of \darky, as shown in Figure~\ref{fig:models}(c).
 The mean proper lifetime $\tau$ of the \darky\ is inversely related to the mass of the dark photon and to the square of the kinetic mixing parameter \cite{Cheung:2009qd, Batell:2009yf}.

 In general, dark-sector radiation~\cite{Strassler:2006im} can produce extra dark photons proportionally to the size of the dark gauge coupling $\alpha_\textrm{d}$~\cite{Cheung:2009su}.
 In this work a dark coupling $\alpha_\textrm{d} \lesssim 0.01$ is assumed, leading to no significant additional \darky emission.
-For this reason, no specific interpretations are given for these scenarios.
+This signal feature is not explicitly exploited and sensitivity is retained for new physics scenarios with multiple \darky emission, although no specific interpretations are given for these scenarios.